mthuurne/retroasm/docs/instruction-set.rst

    %11     . af

-In the first entry of mode ``reg16af``\ , the context field is used to match according to the ``reg16`` mode and use the match as-is.
-The second entry then replaces ``sp`` with ``af``.
-In general, when more than one mode entry matches during instruction encoding or decoding, the later one is picked; see `Matching Rules`_ for details.
+In the first row of mode ``reg16af``\ , the context field is used to match according to the ``reg16`` mode and use the match as-is.
+The second row then replaces ``sp`` with ``af``.
+In general, when more than one mode row matches during instruction encoding or decoding, the later one is picked; see `Matching Rules`_ for details.

-In the encoding, mnemonic and semantics field, the placeholder represents that same field in the matched entry from the included mode.
-For example, the ``R`` in the encoding field represents the encoding of the matched entry, while the ``R`` in the mnemonic field represents the mnemonic of the matched entry.
+In the encoding, mnemonic and semantics field, the placeholder represents that same field in the matched row from the included mode.
+For example, the ``R`` in the encoding field represents the encoding of the matched row, while the ``R`` in the mnemonic field represents the mnemonic of the matched row.

 Placeholders can be used in expressions, for example to define the Z80 flag tests: